 Student Success Story

-Bachelor of Liberal Arts, Bachelor of Liberal Arts Degree '94
+Bachelor of Liberal Arts, Bachelor of Liberal Arts Degree Program '94

 The alumnus and co-owner of Otto Pizza dishes on his career choices, provides advice for young entrepreneurs, and shares his experiences at Harvard Extension School.

 What does it take to be an entrepreneur?
 “You have to live it,” says Anthony Allen, co-owner of Otto Pizza and a Harvard Extension School graduate.
 Allen, and his co-owner, Mike Keon, have expanded their pizza business from a single restaurant in Portland, Maine, to a family of seven restaurants.

 What leads an individual into the high-risk and reward business of entrepreneurship?
 Allen, for one, was inspired to enter such a world by his family, including his father and uncles, who encouraged him to “do your own thing.”
 And the young Allen did just that.

 Between high school and college, Allen took a year off from school.
 Having traveled to Italy and fallen in love with how they make pizza over there, he recognized an opportunity back home in the States.

 Taking the first leap is daunting.
 But once you’re bit by the bug and do your own gig, it’s tough to get out of it.